Insuring mortgage loan within and out of the bank – Mortgage Insurance

-Purchasing Real Estate – very important step in every family’s life, especially, if the house or a condominium is the first one in Canada.
-Realtor, a specialist in buying and selling real estate, is able to assist you with many questions associated with buying a property as well as provide you with a useful and important advice.
-Today, I would like to focus on a very important question, which may be overlooked at the time of signing the contract.
-We will be talking about insuring your mortgage
+Buying a property is a very important step in any family’s life, especially, if the house or the condominium is the first in Canada.
+Realtor, a specialist who you hire to buy or sell the property, can help with many questions associated with obtaining a home and will also provide a variety of useful and necessary recommendations.
+I would like to concentrate today on a very important subject, that may often be overlooked during signing of a contract, I am talking about insuring a mortgage.

-- Individually insuring mortgage at the bank, usually offered at the time of signing the mortgage contract.
+- Individual insurance of the mortgage at the bank, offered at the time of signing a mortgage contract.

-Let’s take a look at each type of insurance in detail.
+Let’s look at each type of insurance in details.

 - You are the owner of insurance contract:

 - No one has the right to break the contract, which can be important when transferring the mortgage from one bank to another (with serious illness, insurance on the new mortgage may even be denied);